Graduate TA Training

 WSU’s process to address sex and gender based violence are separate from the criminal process and can be pursued simultaneously.
 Survivors of sex and gender based violence are empowered to choose an option or options that work best for them.

 Consent must be clear, knowing, and voluntary.
-The person responsible for obtaining consent should be able to answer the question, “What specific words and/or actions by the other person gave you a clear indication that s/he wanted to engage in specific sexual actions in which you engaged?”
-Consent can be given and taken away at anytime.
+This means, that at the time of the act, and throughout the sexual contact, all parties actively express words or conduct that a reasonable person would conclude demonstrates clear permission regarding willingness to engage in sexual activity and the conditions of such activity.
+The person responsible for obtaining consent should be able to answer the question, “What specific words and/or actions by the other person gave you a clear indication that they wanted to engage in specific sexual actions in which you engaged?”
+Consent can be given and taken away at any time.
 Consent for one act is not necessarily consent for all acts.
 Consent is not implied simply because two people have engaged in a sex act before.
 Consent cannot be given if the person lacks the mental capacity to understand the nature or consequences of the act (this can be due to drugs and alcohol).
 Finally, even if a person affirmatively consents, the consent can be negated when force, threats, intimidation, or coercion are present.

 Sexual Exploitation occurs when a person takes nonconsensual or abusive sexual advantage of another.
 Invading another person’s sexual privacy or voyeurism are examples of sexual exploitation.
 Stalking is defined as engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or the safety of other’s, fear for harm to their property or the property of other’s, or suffer substantial emotional distress.
 Relationship violence is also referred to as dating violence, domestic violence, intimate partner violence, or emotional abuse.
 Relationship Violence can be physical, sexual, emotional, verbal, economic, or psychological in nature, and it can include actions or threats of actions which influence or harm an intimate partner.